Rosty64/Minecraft-Server-Tunnel/README.md

 5. Now you can share the link with your friends so they can connect to your Minecraft Server.
 6. Have fun playing together!

+Note: Make sure to complete all steps mentioned in the "Shutdown and Exit Procedure" section before running the `start_server.bat` again.

 Shutdown and Exit Procedure:
 1. Write "stop" (without the quotes) in the console of the running Minecraft Server and press Enter to shutdown the server.
 2. Wait until the server has completely finished shutting down.